Managing pipeline secrets

 Using a secrets storage service

-A best practice for secret storage is to use your own secrets storage service, such as AWS Secrets Manager or Hashicorp Vault.
+The best practice for managing secrets with Buildkite is to house your secrets within your own secrets storage service, such as AWS Secrets Manager or Hashicorp Vault.

 Exporting secrets with environment hooks